zucchero-sintattico/OOP20-Jhaturanga/README.md

 ### Installation

 1. Install the official released version of Jhaturanga from [here](https://github.com/zucchero-sintattico/Jhaturanga/releases/tag/v2.0)
-2. Once the Jar is installed on your machine execute ```java -jar 'nameOfJarFileDownloaded.jar'``` from the installation directory
+2. Once the Jar is installed on your machine execute ```java -jar 'nameOfJarFileDownloaded.jar'``` from the installation directory from a terminal.
-3. Jhaturanga should be up and running
+3. Jhaturanga should be up and running.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Playing and using Jhaturanga is fairly simple and intuitive